BOARD & OFFICERS

 She has felt the power of storytelling.
 She has seen that personal experiences are shared to own what is unique, and with the same vigor to make known what is connected.
 That is why she is building a non-profit organization that will work to harness the power of many differing perspectives, to guide us to know ourselves and how small the spaces are between one another.

 Viniyanka began honing her legal craft in the Criminal and Juvenile Justice Project at the Edwin F. Mandel Legal Aid Clinic of The University of Chicago.
 She holds a J.D. from The University of Chicago, a Publishing Certificate from The University of Denver Publishing Institute, and a B.A. in Government and Business Foundations Certificate from The University of Texas.

-Viniyanka is currently serving on the 100th Anniversary Committee for Children's Book Week, and on the advisory committee for the Colorado Teen Lit Conference.
-She has previously served on the Advisory Board for the Colorado Big Summer Read.
+Viniyanka is currently serving as a Commissioner with the Denver Commission on Cultural Affairs.
+She has previously served on the 100th Anniversary Committee for Children's Book Week, the advisory committee for the Colorado Teen Lit Conference, and the Advisory Board for the Colorado Big Summer Read.

 Five Fast by Viniyanka—

 Places I’ve Lived (longest to shortest): Chicago, San Antonio, Austin, Houston, Norman, India, Denver (you can find me here now!), Amsterdam, New Zealand (okay, that was just a long vacation; but I wish!)

 Random Jobs I’ve Loved: Restorative Yoga Instructor, Graphic Designer

 Memorable Lesson from a Book: Having the confidence and humility to know that “most improved” means moving from “stinko to just plain smelly.”
 Skinnybones by Barbara Park.

 Five Must-See Classic Thrillers/Noirs: Le Samourai, Rear Window, The Third Man, Spellbound, The Big Sleep